 AR overlay view

-The AR overlay view shows pins in augmented reality over the real component.
+The AR overlay view is the default way of presenting pins in augmented reality over the real component.
+The pin shape will always be presented in the exact position in relation to the spatial reference.
 The content can be displayed as flat or anchored.
 Flat content displays the information of the pins in a menu on the right side of the screen in a static way.
 Anchored content displays the information in a banner next to the actual position of the pin and moves vertically, following the user's movement.

 Flat content: